Ritesh-Pachlore/farmeasy-toor-disease-predictor/README.md

 1. Go to your GitHub repository page
 2. Confirm all files are uploaded
-3. Check that model.pkl and catboost_info/ are NOT uploaded (they should be ignored by .gitignore)
+3. Check that catboost_info/ is ignored but model.pkl is included (for deployment)

 ## Notes